 What’s a Kentucky Buck Cocktail?

-I decided I loved the addition of a small bit of muddled fruit to the traditional Bourbon Buck Cocktail but chose raspberry over strawberry.
-However, I wanted to keep to the simplicity of ginger ale as the bourbon I used was around 90 proof and I didn’t want to overwhelm the cocktail with too much ginger.
+I love the addition of a small bit of muddled fruit to the traditional whiskey buck cocktail!
+Ultimately, I chose raspberry over strawberry.
+However, I wanted to keep to the simplicity of ginger ale, because the bourbon I used was around 90 proof and I didn’t want to overwhelm the cocktail with too much ginger.

 This one is a snap to put together.
 Add your strawberry or 4 raspberries to the bottom of a shaking tin, add in the syrup and citrus and muddle a bit.
 Add bourbon, ice and shake hard for 10-12 seconds.
 Strain into a tall Collins glass and top with ginger ale.
 For garnish, I kept to fresh raspberries with a sprig of mint because my mint is overflowing lately.